GIP-ITC-UniversityTwente/workshop-postgis-raster/README.md

 ## Create rasters from existing rasters & interact with vectors

 In the first example, we'll see how to extract tiles that overlap a geometry.
-Optionally, you can create a table with the result of the query, let's save this result in the *schema_name* schema so you can view the result in QGIS.
+Optionally, you can create a table with the result of the query, let's save this result in your schema so you can view the result in QGIS.
+Please change *schema_name* by the schema you want to use, e.g. your name.

 **Example 1 - ST_Intersects**